Garonne region by Jean Leclerc. c. 1628-1650

 Verso: Blank.

-Condition: Original coloured, excellent.
+Condition: Original coloured, upper and bottom margins extended; excellent.

 Condition Rating: A+.